axiros/pytest2md/README.md

         claims about code behaviour - without the need to adapt the source code, e.g. by modifying doc strings.

-        Example: This "README.md" was built from [this](./README.tmpl.md) template.
+        Example: This "README.md" was built into [this](./README.tmpl.md) template, where the [title:placeholder,fmatch:README.tmpl.md]<SRC>

-        where the placeholder content was replaced while running pytest on this
+        content was replaced while running pytest on this testfile:
-        testfile:

         <from_file: %s>